OpenLiberty/ci.maven/docs/package-server.md

 ---
 Package a Liberty Profile server.

+To WAS Liberty 8.5.5.9 and above it is possible to package a server into a jar file using option `runnable` on `include` parameter.
+It creates a .jar file that include Liberty server, application and configuration.
+The `java -jar` command will run Liberty and the packaged application.

 ###### Additional Parameters

 The following are the parameters supported by this goal in addition to the [common server parameters](common-server-parameters.md#common-server-parameters) and the [common parameters](common-parameters.md#common-parameters).